zxc916684603/ecs/intl.en-US/Product Introduction/Instance/Preemptible instance.md

 -   **Price**

     The preemptible instance price applies to the instance type only, including vCPU and memory, but not to system disks, data disks, or network bandwidth.
 The prices for system disks, data disks, or network bandwidth are the same as for Pay-As-You-Go instances.
-For more information about system disks and data disks, see [../../../../dita-oss-bucket/SP\_2/DNA0011810291/EN-US\_TP\_9586.md\#](../../../../intl.en-US/Pricing/Pay-As-You-Go.md#).
-For more information about system disks and data disks, see [../../../../dita-oss-bucket/SP\_2/DNA0011810291/EN-US\_TP\_9596.md\#](../../../../intl.en-US/Pricing/Billing of network bandwidth.md#).
+For more information about system disks and data disks, see [Pay As You Go](../../../../intl.en-US/Pricing/Pay-As-You-Go.md#).
+For more information about system disks and data disks, see [Billing of network bandwidth](../../../../intl.en-US/Pricing/Billing of network bandwidth.md#).

 -   **Billing cycle**